sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-02-Code-Quality.md

 ## Conclusion

 In the rest of this unit, we will look at examples of "dirty code" and "clean code", as well as talk about techniques for turning the former into the latter.
 We will also look at techniques around using exceptions, as well as functional programming and streams, to help make our code simpler and shorter without sacrificing understandability.

+## About "Clean Code"

+Some of the material in this unit is derived from:

+* [Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/B08X8ZXT15/) by Robert C. Martin.
+I will note that this book is criticized by many.
+My general thoughts on "Clean Code" is that it's a good entry point for someone looking for ideas to improve their code quality.
+However, *do not* take everything in Clean Code as gospel, or as a rules to always apply in every situation.

+Here is a [particularly well known criticism](https://qntm.org/clean) of Clean Code.
+Personally, I think it raises good points, but I also think it's pretty hyperbolic at times, and some of the complaints to me are things I just disagree with.
+I personally like [this article that highlights good lessons from the book](https://dev.to/thawkin3/in-defense-of-clean-code-100-pieces-of-timeless-advice-from-uncle-bob-5flk), even if many of the examples break good style, understandability, etc.